-If you’ve been watching the Bravo TV Show Below Deck, then you’ll know that superyacht charter guests can be quite demanding clients.
+If you’ve been watching the dramatic season nine of TV show Below Deck, then you’ll know that superyacht charter guests can be quite demanding clients.
 We hear from yacht captains and crew as they talk about the scandalous stories of their time on board and reveal the most outrageous requests they’ve ever received from millionaire and model superyacht charter guests.
 Names have been omitted to protect the innocent – and not so innocent…

 "One guest once asked me to serve chicken carpaccio.
 I always adopt a 'yes, can do' attitude toward yachting, but I had to let him down with a big no."